elysium-suite/aeacus/docs/checks.md

 value = 'SeTimeZonePrivilege'
 ```

 > A list of URA and Constant Names (which are used in the config) [can be found here](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-rights-assignment).
+On your local machine, check Local Security Policy > User Rights Assignments to see the current assignments.

 **WindowsFeature**: pass if Windows Feature is enabled